nodeca/nodeca-doc/src/documents/app-bundler.html.md

 1. Scan folders in deep (for JS/CSS/templates) & process tree
 2. Wrap result with main files (with [mincer](https://github.com/nodeca/mincer))

-That helps to combine application modules with external 'old-style' librarues (jquery, twitter bootstrap, and others)
+That helps to combine application modules with external 'old-style' libraries (jquery, twitter bootstrap, and others).

 **NOTE**.
-We CAN'T guarantee order of JS/CSS if app modules.
+We CAN'T guarantee order of JS/CSS for client modules.
 Only for wraper.
 But we have lazy-coupling event-driven init & [BEM](http://bem.info/)-style notation for CSS.
 That prevents possible conflicts.